-“What can I illuminate about myself to help make the decision to hire me an easy one?”
+“What can I illuminate about myself to help decide to hire me an easy one?”

-I loved this question because it’s bold and confident and leaves zero doubt as to whether the candidate is truly interested in the position.
-It’s a smart play on the candidate’s part because it forces the interviewer to open up and reveal doubts, and those doubts can be addressed directly.
+I loved this question because it’s bold and confident and leaves zero doubt about whether the candidate is genuinely interested in the position.
+It’s an intelligent play on the candidate’s part because it forces the interviewer to open up and reveal doubts, which can be addressed directly.

 Michael Allen, CEO of the Fashion Jacket